Publications & Intellectual Contributions

 An Invitation to Think Alongside

-Dr. Vanderheide's written work spans the full range of themes that animate her clinical and intellectual life: the nature of self-experience, the conditions that support growth, the interface between psyche and spirit, the dynamics of relational trauma, altered states of consciousness, and the nonlinear processes through which real change unfolds.
+Among the topics that have brought me so much pleasure are the nature of self-experience, the conditions that support growth, the interface between psyche and spirit, the connection between grief and love, quantum phenomena, the dynamics of relational trauma, altered states of consciousness, and the nonlinear processes through which real change unfolds.
+I hope you find

 Watch: Dr. Vanderheide in Conversation

-In this interview, Dr. Vanderheide discusses the central ideas of her book — the relationship between psychology and spirituality, the myths that keep them artificially separated, and what becomes possible when both are brought to bear on the work of healing.
+In this interview with Jack Canfield, Dr. Vanderheide discusses the central ideas of their book — the relationship between psychology and spirituality, the myths that keep them artificially separated, and what becomes possible when both are brought to bear on the work of healing.
 It is the clearest window into her thinking available in a single sitting.

 Publications